 Homeopaths have a motto of sorts and it is: “Always ask why!”

 You might think something is obvious.
 “She’s worse sitting, she said so!”
 So, therefore, what?
-She’d rather be moving, walking around, like Rhus tox?”
+She’d rather be moving, walking around, like Rhus tox?
 No!
-She’d rather be lying down!”
-So then she’s only worse sitting because it means she’s no longer lying down!
+She’d rather be lying down!
+So then she’s only worse sitting because it means she’s no longer lying!

 Perhaps what she really meant to say was, “Worse on rising up.”
 There’s actually a rubric for that: “Generals: rising up, body, agg.”
 Nux vomica is a 3 for that!
-Thanks for voting Sarah, as always!
+So, for heaven’s sake, THINK, people; THINK!

 Are there anymore Nat-mur voters here?